 \subsection{Alternate projection and Dykstra methods}

-In this section, we numerically investigate the difference between the worst-case behaviors of the standard alternate projection method (APM) for finding a point in the intersection of two convex sets, and the Dykstra~\cite{boyle1986method} method (DAPM) for finding the closest point in the intersection of two convex sets. \revd{APM is a particular instance of subgradient-type descent\footnote{\rev{It can be shown that $\frac{x-\Pi_{Q_k}(x)}{||x-\Pi_{Q_k}(x)||}$ is a subgradient of the function $f(x)$ (at $x$ such that $f(x)=||x-\Pi_{Q_k}(x)||$).
+In this section, we numerically investigate the difference between the worst-case behaviors of the standard alternate projection method (APM) for finding a point in the intersection of two convex sets and the Dykstra~\cite{boyle1986method} method (DAPM) for finding the closest point in the intersection of two convex sets. \revd{APM is a particular instance of subgradient-type descent\footnote{\rev{It can be shown that $\frac{x-\Pi_{Q_k}(x)}{||x-\Pi_{Q_k}(x)||}$ is a subgradient of the function $f(x)$ (at $x$ such that $f(x)=||x-\Pi_{Q_k}(x)||$).
 Therefore, in the case of two sets $Q_1, Q_2$, and assuming that $x$ is feasible for one of the two sets (say, $Q_1$), a projection onto the other one corresponds to a subgradient step on $f$ with step size $||x-\Pi_{Q_2}(x)||$.
 Hence, APM is an instance of a subgradient method for $k>1$ (when $x_k$ is feasible for one of the two sets).}} applied to the problem

-whose objective function is convex and non-smooth (with Lipschitz constant $M=1$)}.
+whose objective function is convex and nonsmooth (with Lipschitz constant $M=1$)}.
 Therefore, its expected \rev{global} convergence rate is $\mathcal{O}(\frac{1}{\sqrt{N}})$ (see~\cite[Theorem A.1]{drori2014optimal}). \rev{We compare below the convergence of both APM and DAPM with the standard lower bound for subgradient schemes $\frac{MR}{\sqrt{N+1}}$ as a reference.}

-{ } { } The \rev{performance measure} used is $\min_{x\in Q_1} \normp{x-x_N}= \normp{x_N - \Pi_{Q_1}(x_N)}$ (noting that $x_N\in Q_2$ always holds).
-We do not provide details on the corresponding performance estimation problem here, as it is very similar to the previous sections.
-The results for APM and DAPM are shown on~\figref{Fig:APMvsDAPM}, where the (expected) convergence in $\mathcal{O}(\frac{1}{\sqrt{N}})$ is clearly obtained.
+The \rev{performance measure} used is $\min_{x\in Q_1} \normp{x-x_N}= \normp{x_N - \Pi_{Q_1}(x_N)}$ (noting that $x_N\in Q_2$ always holds).
+We do not provide details on the corresponding PEP here, as it is very similar to the previous sections.
+The results for APM and DAPM are shown in~\figref{Fig:APMvsDAPM}, where the (expected) convergence in $\mathcal{O}(\frac{1}{\sqrt{N}})$ is clearly obtained.
 Interestingly, DAPM converges slightly slower than APM (more precisely, DAPM has a worst-case about $18\%$ larger than APM), which is therefore more advisable for finding a point in the intersection of two convex sets (in terms of worst-case performance, when no additional structure is assumed).
-In addition, note that both APM and DAPM have a worst-case which is about twice better than the standard lower bound for explicit non-smooth schemes.
+In addition, note that both APM and DAPM have a worst-case which is about twice better than the standard lower bound for explicit nonsmooth schemes.